ansys/grantami-jobqueue/doc/source/getting_started/index.rst

     <JobQueueApiClient url: http://my.server.name/mi_servicelayer>

-If you see a response from the server, you have successfully installed PyGranta JobQueue and you can start using the JobQueue client.
+If you see a response from the server, you have successfully installed PyGranta JobQueue and can start using the JobQueue client.
 For more examples, see :ref:`ref_grantami_jobqueue_examples`.
 For comprehensive information on the API, see :ref:`ref_grantami_jobqueue_api_reference`.

 If you are migrating from the Granta MI Scripting Toolkit AsyncJobs submodule, see :ref:`ref_migration`.